Global expertise and industry knowledge.

 Independent Non-Executive Director since February 2015.

 Niki has more than 25 years’ experience in financial technology and capital markets.
 She currently runs Market Structure Partners, a strategic consulting firm.
 Niki spent more than a decade in senior positions at Merrill Lynch International.
 She is currently non-executive chairman of listed entity Acquis Exchange Limited, which operates a pan-European share trading platform, and of XTX Markets, a quantitative-driven, electronic global market-maker.
-She is also non-executive director of European financial services company Kepler Cheuvreux International and Borsa Istanbul, the Turkish stock exchange.
+She was previously on the board of MOEX, the Moscow exchange and Borsa Istanbul, the Turkish stock exchange.
 She was previously on the board of MOEX, the Moscow Exchange.
 She serves on the Secondary Markets Advisory Committee to the European Securities Markets Authority and between 2012 and 2018 she was on the Regulatory Decisions Committee of the UK Financial Conduct Authority.

 Independent Non-Executive Director since March 2010.